omar-othmann/fivem-whitelisted/README.md

 install python from: https://www.python.org/

-install python libaray by command:
+# install python libaray by command:
+# windows:
-windows: open cmd and type
+open cmd and type<br />
-1- pip install pymysql
+1- pip install pymysql<br />
-2- pip install discord.py
+2- pip install discord.py<br />
-Note: when you install Python, you should see the checkbox called Add Python to path, you should check it
+Note: when you install Python, you should see the checkbox called Add Python to path, you should check it<br />

-linux:
+# linux:
-1- pip3 install pymysql
+1- pip3 install pymysql<br />
-2- pip install discord.py
+2- pip install discord.py<br />

 # edit bot config.py
-change the comfing.py to like your databases and owner id log channel id
+change the comfing.py to like your databases and owner id log channel id<br />

 you can see the bot command in config.py